 Portable Concrete and/or Asphalt Plants Located On or Contiguous with MoDOT ROW

-Contractor must obtain MO-G490000 state operating permit to cover this industrial activity

-Since MO-G490000 permits both industrial activity and LD, the contractor can utilize the MoDOT SWPPP to account for the LD portion of the facility; however, amendments must be made to the MoDOT SWPPP to cover the industrial activities as outlined in and required by the permit.
-These amendments will need to include identifying the features of the plant and process specific BMPs on site maps.
+Since MO-R100007 permits both LD and associated industrial support activities, the contractor can utilize the MoDOT SWPPP to account for the facility; however, amendments may need to be made to the MoDOT SWPPP to cover the industrial activities as outlined in and required by the permit.
+These amendments may need to include identifying the features of the plant and process specific BMPs on site maps.

 Contractor will be responsible for all required inspections and maintenance of the facility as required in the permit, with quality assurance oversight from the MoDOT engineer and/or inspector